PoCInnovation/Pool2022/Software/day05/React/README.md

 > DOM stands for Document Object Model, wich is the HTML representation of a web page.
 > As a consequence, a DOM element is a part of the HTML representation of a web page.

-This Virtual DOM is a copie of the Real DOM.
+This Virtual DOM is a copy of the Real DOM.

 - The Real DOM is the HTML representation of the web page that the user sees.
 It's updated by [*queries*](https://burlingtoncodeacademy.github.io/webdev-prework-track/DOM_queries)
-- The Virtual DOM is a copie of the Real DOM.
+- The Virtual DOM is a copy of the Real DOM.
 It's automatically updated when the state of a React Component is updated.
 It automatically updates the Real DOM.

 In fact, this is why *React is called React*.
 Because the Real DOM is automatically updated.